triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 * [Theine](https://github.com/Yiling-J/theine): High performance in-memory
 cache.
     - We will use it as our exact match cache backend.
-After the most similar prompt is identified, the corresponding cached response id extracted from the cache.
+After the most similar prompt is identified, the corresponding cached response is extracted from the cache.
 This library supports multiple eviction policies, in this tutorial we use "LRU".
     - One may also look into [MemCached](https://memcached.org/about) as a